twaymouth/Zephyr_LTR390/README.md

 This is a basic Zephyr driver for the liteon LTR390 sensor based on modifications of existing drivers referenced under license.

+Note - This is somthing I threw together for my own use, based on my testing it works as expected however my programming expertises is that of a bean dip so you have been warned.

 [License](https://github.com/twaymouth/Zephyr_LTR390/edit/main/README.md#license)

 ## License